consensusnetworks/casimir-operator/README.md

     5. Configure **multiple services**:

-        1. Set the `SERVICES` variable in your `.env` to multiple services:
+        1. Set `SERVICES=node.1,node.2,node.3,node.4,exporter,messenger` in your `.env` file, or include as many nodes as you want up to 8.

             ```bash
             echo "SERVICES=node.1,node.2,node.3,node.4,exporter,messenger" >> .env